Black Mountain College Museum + Arts Center: Exhibitions

 Pieces from the permanent collection, as well as loaned works, are featured via a rotating schedule of temporary exhibitions, which are on display for an average of four months at time.
 Exhibitions display the many histories of Black Mountain College through shared themes or the work of singular alumni.
 Exhibitions are often connected to contemporary legacies of BMC through programming or complimentary installations.

+The show BREAKING NEW GROUND: The Studio Potter + Black Mountain College opened in 2007.
+Curated by Bobby Gold, it featured functional works by potters who were at Black Mountain College in the 1950s, including many who attended the Pottery seminar at Black Mountain College in 1952.

 BMCM+AC has also co-curated exhibitions with a variety of regional institutions, including the Hickory Museum of Art, Western Carolina University, Folk Art Center, the Western Regional Archives, and the Smith-McDowell House.